f-alonso-vendrell/SimpleCosmologicalModel/SimpeEVotingScheme.md

 - Anyone can check that the number of validations is less or equal than the number of voters
 - Anyone can count votes and get to final result

+(to see sequence diagram use Typora or similar)
 ```sequence
 User->Administrator: B(E(b))
 Note right of Administrator: Validate user can vote, \n sign it